Philip Bailhache

-Sir Philip Martin Bailhache KC (/ˈbælæʃ/ BAL-ash) is a Jersey politician and lawyer.
+Sir Philip Martin Bailhache KC (/ˈbælæʃ/ BAL-ash) is a former Jersey politician and lawyer.

+He served as Deputy for Grouville in the States Assembly from 1972 to1975.

-He served between 1975 and 2009 in the four Crown Offices, as HM Solicitor General, HM Attorney General, Deputy Bailiff, and Bailiff of Jersey.
+Between 1975 and 2009, he held in turn in the four Crown Offices, as HM Solicitor General, HM Attorney General, Deputy Bailiff, and Bailiff of Jersey.

-In his political career, he was Deputy for Grouville 1972-75.
 After retiring as Bailiff, he was elected as a Senator in the States Assembly in the 2011 general election.
 He served as Jersey’s first Minister for External Relations from 2013 to 2018.

-He stood again in the 2022 general election and was elected Deputy for St Clement.
-He is leader of the Jersey Liberal Conservatives party.
+In 2021, he founded the political party Jersey Liberal Conservatives, a centre-right party later renamed Advance Jersey.
+He stood again in the 2022 general election, and was elected as a Deputy for St Clement.

 Early life

 Bailhache was born in Jersey on 28 February 1946.
 He went to school at St. Michael's Preparatory School and Charterhouse School, England.
 He studied Law at Pembroke College, Oxford.

 Bailhache's family has a strong legal and political heritage.
 His grandfather was a Jersey solicitor and served as Deputy for Grouville.
 His father, Lester Vivian Bailhache (1910–2005), was both a barrister called to the English Bar and an advocate in Jersey.
 He served as Deputy of St. Clement and later as a Jurat of the Royal Court of Jersey, holding the position of Lieutenant-Bailiff from 1980 to 1982.
 His brother, William Bailhache, has held several prominent legal roles, including HM Attorney General (2000–2009), Deputy Bailiff (2009–2015), and Bailiff (2015–2019).
 William currently serves as a Commissioner of the Royal Court and a member of the Jersey Court of Appeal.